Sard Underground: Musical group period 2019-2024

 On 28 April 2021, they've released their first video-album "SARD UNDERGROUND LIVE TOUR 2020", which includes footage of live held on the previous year.
 On May 26, 2021, via Sard Underground's office site it was announced that guitarist Asaka Miyuu had departed Sard Underground and her exclusive contract had been cancelled.
 After a doctor's diagnosis it was decided it would be difficult for her to continue her activities as a member of the band and she withdrew.
 The departure of Miyuu also pushed back the release of the original album "Natsu no Owari ni..."
 (At the end of summer...) to an undetermined future date, originally slated for July to release.
 Later, rename of the album was announced to the Orange Iro ni Kanpai and release was postponed two months later, in September 2021.
 For the upcoming live concerts, Yuuichiro Iwai (ex.
 U-ka Saegusa in dB) take the role of the supportive guitarist.

 Their fourth single, "Karappo no Kokoro", released in 2022, became their first single which debut at top 10 on the Oricon Weekly Charts.

 In October 2023, Sard made guest appearance at the Japan's Anime Song Festival held at Melaka, Malaysia.
 It became their first oversea stage appearance since their debut.

 In 2024, the band celebrated its 5th debut anniversary.
 On 24 March was released their first compilation album Zard Tribute Best Selection.
 The album will include newly recorded covers and re-record of the previously covered songs.
 On the same day, they've announced their first nationwide live tour.
-On final live tour day, 22nd September it was announced that Sugioka and Sakamoto are leaving the band at the end of the month, having Shinno alone continuing her activities as the solo project.
+On final live tour day, 22 September it was announced that Sugioka and Sakamoto are leaving the band at the end of the month, having Shinno alone continuing her activities as the solo project.

 Solo project period 2025-present

 In January 2025, Shinno released her first solo single I still believe written by Aika Ohno and co-written by Shinno herself.
 Following the day after the release, it was announced that the song will serve as ending song for the television program Yoru no Brunch broadcast by TBS.
 Since February until present, the official YouTube channel uploads series of live covers under subtitle "First Studio Live".
-In 15 March 2025, the fifth cover YouTube video includes previously unreleased song "Anata, Cattleya".
+On 15 March 2025, the fifth cover YouTube video includes previously unreleased song "Anata, Cattleya".
 Day before the upload, the title was named as a "secret track".
-In 19 March 2025, is scheduled to release Blu-ray home video of the final live concert as a music group from their 2024 live tour Tear Drops.
+On 19 March 2025, is scheduled to release Blu-ray home video of the final live concert as a music group from their 2024 live tour Tear Drops.
 From June 2025 until September 2025 is scheduled for Shinno to held her first solo live tour concert.